 This must not hamper you.
 The fight continues!
 The social democratic leaders refer us to the anti-war resolutions passed by their Hague conference.
-But Fimmen himself, the of the Amsterdam Trade Union Inter-solemnly declared in Paris a few days t the Amsterdam Trade Union International of secretary national. that the age. and the social democratic Internationals are unable to carry out these resolutions.
+But Fimmen himself, the secretary of the Amsterdam Trade Union Inter-, solemnly declared in Paris a few days national, that the Amsterdam Trade Union International and the social democratic Internationals are unable to carry out these resolutions.
 Thus the whole thing has been a deception.
 But he maintained that you, the masses of the workers, are to blame for your inactivity, and that you are responsible for the latest treacherous betrayal on the part of the social democratic leaders.